theapache64/gh-meme-maker/README.md

 - **SLOW!**

-Yes, it is damn f***ing slow.
-It takes approximately a minute to finish executing the action.
+Yes, it is little slow.
+It takes approximately 30 seconds to finish executing the action.
 It's because the GitHub action trigger goes through a queuing and ignition process which takes some time to enter the `JAR` execution step.

 *SOLUTION: Can't do anything about it.
 OR Do you know?*

-- **Broken Image!**

-After you finish creating your meme request, the resulting image might be unavailable for some time.
-This is because we host the image in GitHub itself, and GitHub takes some time to host the file.

-*SOLUTION: Move image hosting to external file hosting spaces, such as `S3`.
-OR Do you have any other solution?*